MicrosoftDocs/Viva/Viva/glint/reports/post-survey-coaching-small-teams.md

 > For example, perhaps the team has 14 employees.
 If only four (4) of those employees answer the survey **or** only four (4) respond to a certain item, no data will be shown.

-In these cases, the leader should still have an ACT Conversation with their direct reports using roll-up results.
-Throughout the Acknowledge part of the conversation, the manager should talk to the team about which results might be pertinent to their smaller team or smaller group of respondents.
+In these cases, the leader should still have an ACT Conversation with their direct reports using roll-up (BTI) results.
+Throughout the Acknowledge part of an ACT conversation, the manager should talk to the team about which results might be pertinent to their smaller team or smaller group of respondents.

-## Conversations are meaningful even if they do not refer directly to a manager's own team's results
+## Conversations are meaningful even if they do not refer directly to a manager's own team results

 The goal of survey feedback is to understand what most engages and inspires a team to be their best at work.
 Survey scores are a starting point for a conversation that involve a team in identifying actions that can be taken to improve engagement.
 Even just a few responses - or limited views of results - can make effective use of available BTI data and foster a rich team conversation.